Pietro Balbo

 Pietro Balbo was an Italian immigrant to the United States who was born in Sala Consilina, Provincia di Salerno, Campania, Italy.
 Upon arrival in the United States, he lived in New York.

+He was the son of Natale Balbo and Rosa Spinelli.
+His mother remarried Salvatore Focarile.

 Murder

 Balbo murdered his wife by cutting her throat at his residence.
 After the murder, Balbo removed earrings and a necklace from his wife's corpse.
-He was arrested in Wheeling, West Virginia after fleeing.
+He was arrested in Wheeling, West Virginia, after fleeing.
 On December 11, 1879, Balbo was convicted of the murder of his wife Maria Diebaco Balbo.
 The death sentence was prescribed by Judge Daniels.
 At his sentencing, Balbo claimed self-defense.

 Sentence

-Originally sentenced for execution on January 19, 1880, Balbo resided at The Tombs until his actual execution on 6 August 1880.
+Originally sentenced for execution on January 19, 1880, Balbo resided at The Tombs until his actual execution on August 6, 1880.
 During his time imprisoned Balbo studied English and kept a neat cell.